A Vision for the Lower Schuylkill

 Developing a long-term, community-informed, conceptual plan for potential reuses for the PES site

 The Lindy Institute is developing a community-informed Vision for the Lower Schuylkill, centered on the Philadelphia Energy Solutions refinery site, in partnership with the Clean Air Council, and we need the public's input to shape how the city plans for this significant regional asset.
 While its near future will be determined by bankruptcy court, we know that a long-term vision creates common ground and shared goals which public officials and advocates can work toward.
-We hope you’ll share your thoughts (the survey takes less than 5 minutes!):

 We also hope join us for an upcoming public session to provide feedback on our initial framework for the vision – we’ll share a date and location soon.
 This meeting follows our community information session at Smith Playground on January 29th, 2020, which included State Senator Anthony Williams, staff representatives of City Council offices, and dozens of residents.

 The visioning process follows the closure of the refinery in summer 2019 and the uncertainty around the future use of the roughly 1,300 acres of refinery land.
 The vision will benefit from the work of the Refinery Advisory Group appointed by Mayor Kenney, which provided a public platform for a variety of perspectives about the future of the site, and the Managing Director's Office issued a report that provides background and a useful snapshot of current development options and stakeholder interests, which stakeholders can build upon to create a long-term vision.
 Community voices and Lindy Executive Director Harris Steinberg recently weighed in on the Inquirer's opinion page.